 The Annapurna Circuit is the one of the most iconic treks in Nepal.
 It's a 16-day odyssey through rural Nepalese villages and the untamed heights of the Himalaya.

-The cheapest airline that flies to Nepal from Australia is China Southern.
+The cheapest airline that flies to Nepal from Australia is Malaysia Airlines.

 The best airline to fly to Nepal from Australia is Qatar Airways.
-The best low-cost airline is Thai Lion Air.
+Thai Lion Air is the best low-cost airline.